Red Teaming Language Model Detectors with Language Models: Settings and Overview

 \section{Settings and Overview}

 We consider a large language model $G$ that conditions on an input context or prompt $\rmX$ and generates an output text $\rmY=G(\rmX)$.
-In this work, we use upper-case characters such as $\rmX$ to denote a sequence of tokens $\rmX=[\rvx_1, \rvx_2, ..., \rvx_m]$, where $m$ is the sequence length.
-The model may be protected by a detector $f(\rmY) \in [0,1]$ that predicts whether $\rmY$ is generated by the language model $G$ where higher $f(\rmY)$ score means more likely to be generated by a language model.
-We use $\tau$ to denote a detection threshold such that $\rmY$ is considered AI-generated if $f(\rmY)\geq\tau$.
+We use upper-case characters to denote a sequence of tokens.
+For example, $\rmX=[\rvx_1, \rvx_2, ..., \rvx_m]$, where $m$ is the sequence length.
+The model $G$ is protected by a detector $f(\rmY) \in [0,1]$ that predicts whether $\rmY$ is generated by an LLM, where a higher detection score $f(\rmY)$ means that $\rmY$ is more likely to be LLM-generated.
+We use $\tau$ to denote a detection threshold such that $\rmY$ is considered LLM-generated if $f(\rmY)\geq\tau$.

 In this work, we consider three categories of detectors: (1) classifier-based detectors, (2) watermarking detectors, and (3) likelihood-based detectors.
 For classifier-based detectors, a text classifier $f(\rmY)$ is trained on a labeled dataset with $G$-generated and human-written texts.
-For watermarking detectors, $G$ is modified from a base generator $G_0$ with a watermarking mechanism $W$, denoted as $G=W(G_0)$, and a watermark detector $f(\rmY)$ is constructed to predict whether $\rmY$ is generated by an LLM watermarked with $W$.
+For watermarking detectors, $G$ is modified from a base generator $G_0$ with a watermarking mechanism $W$, denoted as $G=W(G_0)$, and a watermark detector $f(\rmY)$ is constructed to predict whether $\rmY$ is generated by the watermarked LLM $G$.
 Specifically, we consider the watermarking mechanism in \citet{kirchenbauer2023watermark}.
-For likelihood-based detectors, they estimate the LLM-generated score $f(\rmY)$ based on the output logits of $G$.
+For likelihood-based detectors, they estimate $f(\rmY)$ by comparing the log probabilities of $\rmY$ and several random perturbations of $\rmY$.
 Specifically, we consider DetectGPT~\citep{mitchell2023detectgpt}.
 We consider a model $G$ as \textit{protected} if there is a detector $f(\rmY)$ in place to protect the model from inappropriate usage.